JetBrains/intellij-sdk-docs/topics/products/goland/goland.md

 The Go plugin version is explicitly declared because it isn't bundled with IntelliJ IDEA Ultimate Edition.
 Select a [version](https://plugins.jetbrains.com/plugin/9568-go/versions) of the Go plugin compatible with the IntelliJ Idea Ultimate version.

-The dependency on the Go plugin APIs must be declared in the `plugin.xml` file.
+The dependency on the Go plugin APIs must be declared in the <path>plugin.xml</path> file.
 As described in [Modules Specific to Functionality](plugin_compatibility.md#modules-specific-to-functionality) table, the `<depends>` tags must declare `com.intellij.modules.go`.
-The `plugin.xml` file must also declare a dependency on `com.intellij.modules.platform` as explained in [Configuring the plugin.xml File](dev_alternate_products.md#configuring-pluginxml).
+The <path>plugin.xml</path> file must also declare a dependency on `com.intellij.modules.platform` as explained in [Configuring the plugin.xml File](dev_alternate_products.md#configuring-pluginxml).
-The dependency declaration is illustrated in the `plugin.xml` snippet below:
+The dependency declaration is illustrated in the <path>plugin.xml</path> snippet below:

 ```xml
   <!-- Requires the Go plugin -->